AdamRuane99/AdamRuane99/README.md

 ## 🎓 Master of Science in Computer Science - Artificial Intelligence student  (Currently)
 Current Semester:

-Programming and Tools for Artificial Intelligence Principles of Machine Learning
+- Programming and Tools for Artificial Intelligence
+- Principles of Machine Learning
-Statistics for AI
+- Statistics for AI
-Data Viz
+- Data Viz
-Research Skills in Artificial Intelligence
+- Research Skills in Artificial Intelligence
-Tools and techniques for Large Scale Data Analytics
+-Tools and Techniques for Large Scale Data Analytics

 ## 🚀 Delving into Deep Learning and Data Engineering